pybamm-team/pybamm.org/content/gsoc/2024/ankit-meda.md

 I am immensely grateful to my mentors, [Agriya Khetarpal](https://github.com/agriyakhetarpal), [Arjun Verma](https://github.com/arjxn-py), and [Saransh Chopra](https://github.com/Saransh-cpp), for their unwavering support, patience, and guidance throughout the project.
 Their expertise and feedback were instrumental in overcoming challenges and achieving our objectives.
 I thoroughly enjoyed discussing my project with fellow GSoC student [Santhosh](https://github.com/santacodes).
 His support and insights were greatly appreciated, and our conversations were both enriching and encouraging.
 I also thank [Eric G. Kratz](https://github.com/kratman) for his review of my work and for offering valuable insights.

+Reflecting on this experience, I am amazed at how much I have grown professionally and personally.
+The opportunity to work on meaningful projects, collaborate with talented individuals, and contribute to open-source software has been immensely fulfilling.
+I look forward to applying the skills and knowledge I've gained in future endeavours and continuing to contribute to the open-source community.

 Thank you all for your encouragement and dedication throughout this project.